 Young graduates are looking for positions where they can make an impact, both in the organization and in the world.
 As a result, they are more attracted to companies that make them feel that they are making a positive impact.
 Employers that offer this to graduates tend to get the best of the crop.

 This generation of college graduates is looking for fulfillment in life, that’s why corporate social issues such as conservation of the environment, eradication of poverty, and improvement of the life of others have taken center stage.
 Not only for the graduates but also for grantors worldwide, companies working towards helping in these areas are more likely to get funding.
 So, for employers, this will not only attract graduates to your organization but it’s also good for the overall outlook of your business.

-Author's Bio: Charles is a career mentor, motivational speaker & human resources consultant with over 10 years of experience in HR sector.
+Charles Ebert is a career mentor, motivational speaker & human resources consultant with over 10 years of experience in HR sector.
 Apart from career mentoring, he loves photography and football.
 Find him on Linkedin, Twitter, Facebook & Google+.